turambar173/indigo-lbtda-onedata/README.md

     odlbt metadata add -p <provider-name> -s <space-name> <file.json>...

 where you have to set the Oneprovider name and the space name where the files are, including the path in Onedata.
-This command will connect to <provider-name>
-using CDMI API and upload <file.json> metadata to file stored in <space-name>.
+This command will connect to provider-name using CDMI API and upload file.json metadata to file stored in space-name.
 Therefore you will run something like

     odlbt metadata add -p Trieste -s INAF/2014 luci.2014*.json odlbt metadata add -p Trieste -s INAF/2015 luci.2015*.json

-To check that the metadata have been correctly added enter the webpage, go to the INAF space and select the *Show metadata* button to the right of the file name.
+To check that the metadata have been correctly added enter the webpage, go to the INAF space and select the *Show metadata* button at the right of the file name.

 Repeat the same procedure also for LBTB files.

-In principle you can use any of your provider as <provider-name>, but it is better to use the provider where data you want to add metadata to are.
+In principle you can use any of your provider as provider-name, but it is better to use the provider where data you want to add metadata to are.
 Otherwise, if you are directly connected to a provider where data are not, Onedata will connect the first Oneprovider to the second Oneprovider to get